forestdb/forestdb.org/models/cushman-generics.md

 When all of these components are compiled together, we get a model that lets us show a few simple intuitions, now capturable in the model:

 1. Fixing all beliefs about the actual prevalence of features among kinds, generics endorsement about those features and kinds can be increased by biasing the threshold priors lower or higher.
-If, say, having poisonous barbs and having prehensile toes had the same estimated prevalence distributions, yet distinct endorsement rates this bias could capture that.
+If, say, having poisonous barbs and having prehensile toes had the same estimated prevalence distributions, yet distinct endorsement rates, this bias could capture that.
 2. Given observed usage of the generic, our model can infer not only that the threshold for generics usage was lower, but that perhaps the threshold was biased to be lower.
 If the model observed “K have poisonous barbs” being endorsed at higher rates, it could now infer that even low rates of poisonous barbs are noteworthy.

 The following code will illustrate these two points when executed.